kimdungeon/MDCM/README.md

 ## Conclusion

 While we ultimately didn't win the competition, I thoroughly enjoyed my experience!
 This project was an opportunity to apply data science & machine learning to a topic I am extremely passionate about, and we were able to present our findings in innovative and meaningful ways to the audience.
-I hope that as I develop my skills, I can continue to build upon the success of this model and take on other new, exciting projects as well.
+I hope that as I develop my skills, I can continue to build upon the success of this model and take on other new, exciting projects.
 Thank you for following me on my journey to becoming a data scientist!